Tag: Travel

 The Bohemian Jungle is a beautifully choreographed riad, close to the spice square in Marrakech.

-The interior decor is simply captivating, with several tastily put-together nooks and crannies to sit and take in its splendour.
+The interior decor is simply captivating, with several magical nooks and crannies to sit and take in its splendour.

 The little pool in the centre of the courtyard is ideal for cooling off in.

-The green tiles and exotic plants make it a stunning focal point of the riad.
+The green tiles and exotic plants are stunning focal points of the riad.

-A balinese bed for relaxing on and a cerise, romantic boudoir area, where the staff play traditional tuareg music.
+A balinese bed for relaxing on and catching some sun rays, and a cerise, romantic boudoir area, where the staff play traditional tuareg music.

 This is perfect for when the hot morroccan sun reaches its highest temperature in the day.

-The riad is run by three professional, yet charismatic young men from the Sahara region.
+The riad is run by young men from the Sahara region, and they enjoy sharing their fascinating culture with guests.

 The breakfasts are varied and wholesome, consisting of a mix of traditional pancakes, honey, and jam.